How to Deal With Loneliness: What It’s Really Trying to Tell You

 Loneliness is your psyche telling you that something important is missing.
 Not necessarily people — sometimes you have plenty of people.
 What’s missing is depth.
 Authenticity.
 The experience of being fully known by at least one other human being, without editing, without performance, without the carefully maintained version of yourself that you’ve learned the world responds to best.

 When you feel lonely in a crowd, your inner world is sending you a very specific message: the connections I have are not reaching the parts of me that most need to be reached.
 That is not a character flaw.
 That is a human need going unmet.
-And unmet needs, when ignored long enough, quietly reshape everything — your mood, your choices, your relationship with yourself.
+And unmet needs, when ignored long enough, reshape everything — your mood, your choices, your relationship with yourself — usually without announcing that’s what’s happening.

 Why We Disconnect From Ourselves First